Gulf Reef Fish Survey Update

 How was the Gulf Reef Fish Survey developed?

 The new survey is the result of years of collaboration between the state of Florida, regional and federal partners, and academic experts from across the country.
-The survey design was developed during a series of workshops in 2014 hosted by Gulf States Marine Fisheries Commission, which brought together researchers from all five states in the Gulf region, NOAA Fisheries, and statisticians with expertise in the field of survey design.
+The survey design was developed during a series of workshops hosted by Gulf States Marine Fisheries Commission, which brought together researchers from all five states in the Gulf region, NOAA Fisheries, and statisticians with expertise in the field of survey design.

 How does the survey work?